 Twenty-seven years ago I called myself a photographer for the first time.
 I was attending photography school in Stockholm, Sweden, had won first price in a photo contest, shot a paid gig and participated in my first gallery show.

 Two years earlier, in 1990, I was visiting a friend in Los Angeles.
-I had him chase sea gulls on the beach while I was snapping away, capturing their flight, with my first real camera recently purchased from my brother.
+I had him chase sea gulls on the beach while I was snapping away, capturing their flight, with my first SLR camera, purchased from my brother.

 I remember that as the moment I decided to become a photographer.
 For real.

-I always loved taking pictures but was discouraged by a job coach after high school.
+I always loved taking pictures but was discouraged by a job coach after high school, intending a photography eduction.
 “There are no jobs for photographers!” she barked at me.
 I took her word for it.
-When one of my photo teachers in Sweden told me about the school in New York he had attended, I remembered reading an article about the same school, ICP.
+Years later, one of my photo teachers in Sweden told me about the school in New York he had attended.
+I remembered reading an article about the same school, ICP.
 It had felt like a dream that could never happen to me.

 I applied, was accepted and in September 1993 I traveled to New York to attend a one-year program at the International Center of Photography.
-And love kept me in the Big Apple.
+Love kept me in the Big Apple.